jcmazzola/jcmazzola.github.io/README.md

 #### Technical Skills: Python, R, Stata, Git/Github, VS Code, Excel, Word, Outlook, Minitab, Adobe InDesign, Google Workspace

+## About Me

+My key areas of interest include statistical learning, econometrics, economic forecasting, and financial analysis.
+I’m especially drawn to industries where utilizing these technologies can improve outcomes, such as healthcare, technology, and finance.
+I chose this field because of the ever-changing nature of it, enjoy learning new things and continually expanding my skills to stay ahead in a dynamic field.

+Currently during the semester, I work as a Peer Advisor and Tutor for UConn's Department of Economics.
+I truly enjoy being involved in the department and supporting my peers in their academic journeys.
+Further, in the Fall 2024 semester I interned with UConn's Field Hockey team as their Video Analyst and Student Manager, through the Sports Statistical Learning Internship.
+This experience was incredibly valuable in expanding my knowledge of sports analysis and the various methods used to evaluate performance and strategy.
+At the end of the semester I compiled a report from the season in which I was able to present.

+In Summer 2024 I worked at The Cigna Group as an Underwriting and Analytics Intern.
+I had the opportunity to work with the Pharmacy Underwriting team within Evernorth Health Services.
+Over the course of 10 weeks, I gained valuable experience in understanding the role of Pharmacy Benefit Managers (PBM) and how they navigate complex healthcare challenges.
+It was a valuable experience, and I had the opportunity to work on meaningful projects that provided insightful knowledge of the world of PBMs.

 ## Education
 B.S.
 Economics and Statistical Data Science